johan--/seochecker/README.md

   in the `title` field.
 Adding some escaping might be helpful.
 * Bing uses some magic (probably by geolocating my IP address), to present me with results coming mostly from my country.
 Not sure if that's what you want.
+* I'm using threads very conservatively, only spawning two of them (one for each search engine).
+This is intentional as I don't want to hammer search engines.
 * There is no error checking whatsoever throughout the app.
 This is intentional as I'm not really a fan of defensive programming.
 Some error checking will probably be needed though, if this was to be something more than an interview